 B.S., 1996 – Wayne State College

 A.A., 1974 – Northeast Community College

-Dr. Garden teaches Health Communication, Communication and Ethics, Organizational Communication, Speech Communication, Qualitative Research Design, and Seminar in Communication.
-In the summer, she teaches an online Research Design class.
+Garden teaches Health Communication, Communication Ethics, Organizational Communication, Qualitative Research Design, and Principles of Human Communication.
+In the summer, she teaches an online master’s degree Qualitative Research Design class.
 In addition to conducting her own research, she enjoys helping students with their original research and preparing them to present their work at major conferences.
-Students from her Qualitative Research Design (QRD) class have been honored at Central States Communication conferences every year since 2012 for their original research.
+Students from her Qualitative Research Design (QRD) class have been honored at Central States Communication conferences since 2012 for their original research.
 Their papers, which were the final research projects in her QRD class, were competitively reviewed and accepted for presentation.

-Dr. Garden is an instructor to honor students on their honors research projects presented at the Spring and Fall Honor Colloquiums.
-Each spring, Dr. Garden and students in her Organizational Communication class participate in a Service-Learning research project examining “Emotions in Organizations.”
+Garden is an instructor to honors students on their honors research projects presented at the Spring and Fall Honor Colloquiums.
+Each spring, Garden and students in her Organizational Communication class participate in a Service-Learning research project examining “Emotions in Organizations.”

-Dr. Garden presently serves on the Rank, Promotion & Tenure (RPT) Committee, Rural Law Opportunities Program (RLOP) committee, and Graduate Council at Wayne State College.
+Garden presently serves on the Rural Law Opportunities Program (RLOP) committee and the Rank, Promotion, and Tenure (RPT) Committee.